wdv4758h/pypy-extradoc/talk/pycon2012/tutorial/emails/01_numpy.rst

 CPython's NumPy.
 If you're interested in hearing about this in our tutorial, please let us know.

+We also plan on going through an open source application and demonstrating some performance analysis and optimization on it.
+If you could give us a list of a few open source application you'd like to see us take a look at, and we'll choose the most popular one.

 Thanks,
 Alex Gaynor, Maciej Fijalkoski, Armin Rigo